-In a time when more people are working remotely, cloud computing also has obvious advantages for connecting your employees wherever they may be.
+In a time when more people are working remotely, operating a cloud server for small business and using other cloud-hosted solutions has obvious advantages for connecting your employees wherever they may be.

 Click the links below to read ahead: